wecodemore/GitPHPHooks/README.md

  1. Add a folder to your project/repository.
 The name doesn't matter, as you have to specify it when triggering `GitPHPHooks`.
 The name in the following example is `'project-hooks'`.
 (Hint: Not having a name allows you to customize and organize it as you like.
 It also allows `git clone`ing into a project specific directory.)
- 1. Open you `.git/hooks` directory and add a new Git hook file.
+ 1. Open your `.git/hooks` directory and add a new Git hook file.
 For example: `pre-commit` (without file extension).
  1. Add a new PHP file to the newly created custom Git hooks folder (again, `'project-hooks'` in the example) that performs the task you want.